bedroost/review/README.md

 # Bedroost
-* Application to explore ratings and reviews for home-stay accommodations

-## Demo
+Reviews and ratings microservice built for a home-sharing application

 ![bedroost-review-demo](https://thumbs.gfycat.com/AppropriateAmazingCopperhead-size_restricted.gif)

 ## Features
-* Displays summary of reviews and ratings for a given accomodation.
-View total number of reviews, ratings for 6 individual categories, and overall rating that is accurate to the average ratings of 6 given categories.
+* Displays overview of reviews and ratings for a given home-sharing accomodation.
+View total number of reviews, ratings for 6 individual categories, and an overall rating that is accurate to the average ratings of provided categories.

-* Each individual review includes profile picture, name, timestamp, and text content.
+* Each individual review includes profile picture, name, timestamp, and review content.
 Some reviews may include a host response.
 All guest reviews and host responses are displayed in descending chronological order.

-* Users can paginate through the full list of reviews, 7 at a time, using navigation buttons at the base of the page.
+* Users can paginate through the full list of reviews using navigation buttons at the base of the page.

-* Users can search reviews and paginate through results as well.
+* Users can search reviews and paginate through search results as well.

+## Tech Stack
+* Frontend: JavaScript, React, Webpack
+* Backend: Node.js, Express
+* Database: MongoDB
+* Testing: Jest, Enzyme

 ## Usage